Articles from October 2016

 Carmenes del Mar residents dispute the minister's interpretation of the facts, and make the following points:

 - The law defines a "state of emergency" and what is happening in Carmenes del Mar falls within that definition.
-The current State Law of Civil Protection (Ley Estatal de Protección Civil) says that ...
+The current State Law of Civil Protection (Ley Estatal de Protección Civil) says ...

 During parliamentary question time in the Andalucian Parliament, the Justice Minister Emilio de Llera confirmed that the Junta de Andalucia has done nothing to help the cause of the residents of Carmenes del Mar.
 The minister argued that the Law of Emergency Management (la Ley de Gestión de Emergencia) “is not intended to cover” the requests made in the non-binding resolution approved by parliament last February, and that consequently, the Junta “only offers collaboration and active assistance”, which presumably means that the Junta will not do anything to prevent disaster but will try to help after the fact.